 A couple of weeks ago we had dinner with friends at Sutra, in Seattle.
-If you’ve not been there, it’s AMAZING!
-Meals at Sutra are prefix, one seatings per night.
+This organic-vegan restaurant offers prix fixe dinners with one seating per night.
 The food is organic, locally sourced, vegan, and gluten-free.
-Not only is it the most delicious food you’ve ever tasted, it’s presented really beautifully too.
+Not only is it the most delicious food you’ve ever tasted, but it’s also presented really beautifully.

-I couldn’t persuade Sutra to share their soup recipe, but I’ve found a similar one to what we had, and have modified it a bit to taste almost identical to Sutra’s.
-The urfa biber pepper is the secret ingredient.
+I couldn’t persuade Sutra to share their creamy celeriac fennel soup recipe with me, but I’ve found a similar one to what we had, and have modified it a bit to taste almost identical to Sutra’s.
+The Urfa Biber pepper is the secret ingredient.

 Health Benefits of Celeriac

 Besides it’s wonderful taste, celeriac has a few health benefits to note as well:

 - High in Vitamin K, helps to increases bone mass and ward off osteoporosis.
 One serving provides 34% of daily requirement

 - High in phytonutrients that fight cancer and protect against Alzheimer’s